 A very warm welcome!

 We would like to introduce the Early Years Team at Knights Temple Grove.
-Mrs Boakye is the EYFS Phase Leader, Mr Dryburgh is the Class teacher and Erika Allison is the Nursery Nurse.
+Ms Clark is the Class Teacher, Mrs Allison is the Higher Level Teaching Assistant and Ms Southard is the Nursery Nurse.

 Each term a Curriculum Newsletter will give an overview of what your child/ren will be learning about and can be viewed by clicking on the links below.

 A few notices and pointers that we would like you to know about Early Years:

 Within each Early Years classroom is a fully first aid trained member of staff.
 If your child does have an injury then you will be told when you pick up, if it is a head injury or an injury of a serious nature you will be informed straight away by telephone.

 Please check that your mobile and email address are up to date as letters and notices are sent online.

 Each day the children are provided with free fruit delivered to the school.
 They also have the option of water or milk.
 Each child is entitled to free milk until they are 5 years old.
 Please let us know if your child has any allergies.